Easy Pie Crust – Pâte Brisée

 - In a separate bowl, beat 2 egg whites until frothy.
 Gradually add brown sugar and continue to beat until glossy and soft peaks form.
 Fold the egg whites into the pumpkin mixture in 2 additions.

-- Pour filling into the pie shell and bake for 45-50 minutes.
+- Pour filling into the pie shell and bake at 375°F for 45-50 minutes.
 The filling will be puffed slightly and the edges of the filling will start to crack.
 When you jiggle the pie, the centre should wobble just a little.

 - Scatter candied pecans over pie, and push them into the pie slightly to secure them.
 Let cool for a few hours, until it is at least lukewarm, before serving (the filling will be too soft to cut when hot).